domenic/test262-to-mjsunit/README.md

 (However, there is one exception to the no-includes rule: `Test262Error.js`, as noted above.)

+You can bypass the check for includes via the `--ignore-includes` option.
+Presumably in this case you're planning to supply the relevant includes by manually editing the output.

 ### Aggregation

 Each test is processed separately according to the above process.
 Then, they are stitched together with double-newlines between them.
 The appropriate V8 copyright header is added to the top of the output, and if specified, the appropriate V8 flags comment is added below that.